geocomPP/sdvwR/Section4_Final_Example_Conclusions.md

 A Final Example
 ===============
 Here we present a final example that draws upon the many advanced concepts discussed in this chapter to produce a map of 18th Century Shipping flows.
 The data have been obtained from the CLIWOC project and they represent a sample of digitised ships' logs from the 18th Century.
 We are using a very small sample of the the full dataset, which is available from here: http://pendientedemigracion.ucm.es/info/cliwoc/.
 The example has been chosen to demonstrate a range of capabilities within ggplot2 and the ways in which they can be applied to produce high-quality maps with only a few lines of code.
-We end by showing how the maps can be animated to show the routes over time and the power of R to produce many maps very quickly.
+We end by showing how the maps can be animated to show the routes over time and the ability of R to produce many maps very quickly.

 As always, the first step is to load in the required packages and datasets.
 Here we are using the png package to load in a series of map annotations.
 These have been created in image editing software and will add a historic feel to the map.
 We are also loading in a World boundary shapefile and the shipping data itself.